Last Updated by

 Courses are aimed at individual students, and there are no corporate packages available currently.

-At the time of writing, Masterclass was offering two passes for £170, which was 50% off the normal price.
+At the time of writing this Masterclass Review, Masterclass was offering The All-Access Pass, giving you access to all of their courses for £170.
 Significantly, you can also give these passes as a gift, which perhaps gives an insight into the type of market for which Masterclass is aiming.

 The videos are produced to very high levels of quality, as you might expect from work featuring such an array of world famous talent.
 The courses certainly provide plenty of value for money in this respect.
 The key question is whether the insights that are shared offer enough practical help for learners to actually acquire skills that are going to be of use to them.